Simultaneous Speech Extraction for Multiple Target Speakers under the Meeting Scenarios: Introduction

 \section{Introduction}

 In the real world, noise and speaker interference can degrade the system performance of back-end speech applications.
 Speech separation effectively solves this problem by extracting the target speech from the mixed utterance.

-Early methods called blind speech separation, such as Deep Clustering (DPCL)~\cite{hershey2016deep,Isik2016SingleChannelMS}, Deep Attractor Network (DANet)~\cite{chen2017deep}, and Permutation Invariant Training (PIT)~\cite{yu2017permutation, kolbaek2017multitalker}, can separate each source from a mixed speech.
+Early methods called blind speech separation, such as Deep Clustering (DPCL)~\cite{hershey2016deep}, Deep Attractor Network (DANet)~\cite{chen2017deep}, and Permutation Invariant Training (PIT)~\cite{yu2017permutation,2017multitalker}, can separate each source from a mixed speech.
 These algorithms formulated in the time-frequency domain have an upper bound on reconstructing waves~\cite{luo2018tasnet}.
-Recent solutions in the time-domain, such as Time-Domain Audio Source Separation (Tas-Net)~\cite{luo2018tasnet,luo2019conv,luo2018real} and Dual-Path RNN (DPRNN)~\cite{luo2020dual}, break through the constraints and achieve state-of-the-art performance in the separation task.
+Recent solutions in the time-domain, such as Time-Domain Audio Source Separation (Tas-Net)~\cite{luo2018tasnet,luo2019conv} and Dual-Path RNN (DPRNN)~\cite{luo2020dual}, break through the constraints and achieve state-of-the-art performance in the separation task.
 Despite this, the unknown number of speakers and the global permutation problem are still two challenges for blind speech separation.

-To address the above two problems, a framework called speech extraction~\cite{ge2021multi,9414998} or target speech separation~\cite{wang2018voicefilter,Li2020AtssNetTS} can extract a target speaker' speech from the mixed audio by utilizing an auxiliary reference speech of the target speaker.
+To address the above two problems, a framework called speaker extraction~\cite{ge2021multi,9414998} or target speech separation~\cite{Wang2018VoiceFilterTV,Li2020AtssNetTS} can extract a target speaker' speech from the mixed audio by utilizing an auxiliary reference speech of the target speaker.
 However, it is required to filter out multiple target speakers in certain tasks, e.g., meeting scenarios.
 The common approach is to infer the mixed speech for several times and each process is independent of the other, ignoring the interrelationship between the speech of different speakers at each frame.
 In addition, obtaining the reference speech of multiple target speakers in advance is difficult to achieve.
-Considering the aforementioned problems, repeatedly processing the mixture speech towards different target speakers separately is not a sensible solution.
+Considering the aforementioned problems, repeatedly processing the mixture speech towards different target speakers separately may not be a feasible solution.